 An advanced course that prepares students for integrated psycho-educational assessment in school psychology with an emphasis on neurological functioning, low-incidence disorders, and preschool children.

-PSYC 6348: School Psychology Practicum in Consultation
+PSYC 6348: School Psychology Practicum

 Cr.
 3. (3-3-0).
-Prerequisite(s): Completed or currently enrolled in PSYC 6340, PSYC 6324 and PSYC 6341 Field based opportunity for consultation in school psychology.
+Prerequisite(s): Completed or currently enrolled in PSYC 6340, PSYC 6324 and PSYC 6341, PSYC 6346